University of Cincinnati: Regional campuses and online

 Blue Ash College was founded in 1967 as the first regional campus of the university.
 It is located in Blue Ash, Ohio.
 The Clermont College in Batavia, Ohio, opened in 1972.
-Both campuses offer numerous associate's and bachelor's programs; however, students who begin their degrees at UC's regional campuses have the opportunity to transition to the Uptown campus to complete their degree.
+Both campuses offer associate's and bachelor's programs, and students who begin their degrees at UC's regional campuses have the opportunity to transition to the Uptown campus to complete their degree.

 UC Online offers over 120 graduate, undergraduate and certificate programs through an online distance education platform.